p4ulor/Object-Detector-App/README.md

 ## Technology introduction
 - [MediaPipe](https://github.com/google/mediapipe) is an open-source project from Google.
-It consists of a library that facilitate the integration of AI & ML into your applications.
+It's a framework that facilitates the integration of AI & ML into your applications.
 It provides pre-trained models like it's [shown here](https://mediapipe-studio.webapps.google.com/home).
+The [models](https://ai.google.dev/edge/mediapipe/solutions/vision/object_detector#models) can detect these [80 objects](https://storage.googleapis.com/mediapipe-tasks/object_detector/labelmap.txt)
 - Note: MediaPipe uses or is based on the TensorFlow Lite, and provides an easier way to add some basic ML capabilities to your apps.
-Per example, you don't need to download models and put them in the *assets* folder.
 Checkout the [ML on Android with MediaPipe](https://www.youtube.com/playlist?list=PLOU2XLYxmsILZnKn6Erxdyhxmc3fxyitP) YT playlist.
 - I was inspired by [mediapipe-samples - object_detection](https://github.com/google-ai-edge/mediapipe-samples/tree/main/examples/object_detection/android-jetpack-compose).
 Which has a very spaghetti and hard to read code, but it helped nonetheless

 ## App features